x1nnas/x1nnas/README.md

 - Master **React.js** and its ecosystem (e.g., hooks, context, and routing).
 - Start contributing to beginner-friendly **open-source projects**.
 - Explore the foundations of **Web3 and blockchain** technologies.
-- Build three polished React projects with **Express.js** back ends by the end of the year.
+- Build three polished React projects with **Express.js** back ends.
 - Enhance my database design skills with **NoSQL** and **PostgreSQL**.
--
 ---

 ## 💌 Let’s Connect!